wangziblake/MoDern/README.md

 Up to now, XCloud-MoDern uses model-inspired deep learning (MoDern) to fast recover high-quality multi-dimensional spectra from NUS data.
 The platform also provides a customized retrospectively undersampling technique (NUS simulator) to produce NUS data and the corresponding NUS mask from the fully sampled NMR data.

-Now, XCloud-MoDern is available at: http://36.134.147.88:2345/, and we will continue to improve the using feeling.
+Now, XCloud-MoDern is available at: http://36.138.17.102:8989/, and we will continue to improve the using feeling.

-You can access it using following test accounts:

-Account-1: CSG-001 Password-1: CSG@MYTEST_001

-Account-2: CSG-002 Password-2: MYTEST@CSG_002

-Account-3: CSG-003 Password-3: Modern-Cloud__003

-Details on the instructions of XCloud-MoDern are described in its Manual, you can download "Manual_XCloud-MoDern.pdf" here or on our cloud platform.
+Details on the instructions of XCloud-MoDern are described in its Manual, you can download "Manual_XCloud-MoDern.pdf" here (old version) or on our cloud platform (latest version).

-We also have provided some demo data and scripts on the cloud for the quick try, you can download "Demo_data_scripts_XCloud-MoDern.zip" here or on our cloud platform.
+We also have provided some demo data and scripts on the cloud for the quick try, you can download "Demo_data_scripts_XCloud-MoDern.zip" here (old version) or on our cloud platform (latest version).

 Hope you enjoy the reliable, efficient, and high-performance experience.
 If you find any questions in using XCloud-MoDern, please email me at wangzi1023@stu.xmu.edu.cn.